Antonio Negri: Early years

 Antonio Negri was born in Padua, in the Northeastern Italian region of Veneto, in 1933.
 His father was an active communist militant from the city of Bologna (in the Northeastern Italian region of Emilia-Romagna), and although he died when Negri was two years old, his political engagement made Negri familiar with Marxism from an early age, while his mother was a teacher from the town of Poggio Rusco (in the province of Mantua, Lombardy).
 He began his career as a militant in the 1950s with the activist Roman Catholic youth organization Gioventù Italiana di Azione Cattolica (GIAC).
 Negri became a communist in 1955 when working at the Nahsonim kibbutz in central Israel.
 The kibbutz was organised according to ideas of Zionist socialism and its the members were Jewish communists.
 He joined the Italian Socialist Party in 1956 and remained a member until 1963, while at the same time becoming more and more engaged throughout the late 1950s and early 1960s in Marxist movements.

 Negri studied philosophy and was hired as a professor at the University of Padua, soon after receiving his doctorate in 1956.
 There, he taught dottrina dello Stato ("state doctrine"), an Italian field similar to the philosophy of law, covering state and constitutional theory.
-In the early 1960s, Negri joined the editorial group of Quaderni Rossi, a journal that represented the intellectual rebirth of Marxism in Italy outside the realm of the Communist party.
+In the early 1960s, Negri joined the editorial group of Quaderni Rossi, a journal that represented the intellectual rebirth of Marxism in Italy outside the realm of the Italian Communist Party.
+Negri was part of the group that left Quaderni Rossi in 1964 to found Classe Operaia, and he contributed to the journal as a writer and editor.
 In 1969, together with Oreste Scalzone and Franco Piperno, Negri was one of the founders of the group Potere Operaio (Workers' Power) and the operaismo (lit. 'workerism') movement.